jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_app.md

     name = "simmate_clease"
 ```

     !!! note
         While this file may seem trivial, it enables users to build complex apps that
         include many other apps / subapps.
 Beginners will likely never revisit this
         file.

 -------------------------------------------------------------------------------

 ## Installing Your App

 1. Open the `pyproject.toml` file.
-This file instructs Python on how to install your code.
-It doesn't require much to install a package :smile:.
-As your project expands and requires other programs to be installed, you'll note them here.
+This file instructs Python on how to install your code (and it doesn't require much to install a package :smile:).
+As your project expands and requires other programs to be installed, you'll track them here.
 For now, no changes are needed.

 2. While inside your new project folder, "install" the project to
 your conda environment in "--editable" (-e) mode.
 This allows you to make changes to your code, and Python will automatically incorporate your changes.